wxwern/personal-diary/README.md

 See [FAQ.md](FAQ.md).

 ## Contributing

+### Problem Reports
-- You should only report issues regarding the functionality and usability of the app (i.e. bugs, feature requests etc).
+- You should only report issues regarding the functionality and usability of the app.
-    + Do *not* request for help on forgotten passcodes on Github.
 - Title and describe your issue adequately, with relevant information about your device and any steps to reproduce (if applicable).
 - Please avoid submitting duplicate issues.
 If you find a documented issue, you may add information as a comment if necessary.
+- You may react on an existing issue to indicate that you are also experiencing the same issue.

+### Feature Requests
+- Please try to be as descriptive as possible.
+- Please avoid submitting duplicate requests.
+If you find a documented request, you may add information as a comment if necessary.
+- You may react on an existing request to indicate that you also want the feature.

+### Questions
+- You may ask questions on the Discussions page (preferred) or Issues page.
+    + Do *not* request for help on forgotten passcodes on Github.

 ---

-Copyright © Wern Jie Lim 2015-2023.
+Copyright © Wern 2015-2023.